RoSE Committee Applications Now Open!

 Key Responsibilities:

-Represents communications on the Core Committee, acting as liaison between the Network’s members, the communications team, and the Core Committee
+Represent the conference on the Core Committee, acting as liaison between the Network’s members, Conference Committee, and the Core Committee

-Key point of contact for communications, including external and internal queries
+Key point of contact for the conference, including external and internal queries

-Other ad-hoc tasks relating to communications, including marketing strategy and management, for the RoSE Network
+Other ad-hoc tasks relating to the conference for the RoSE Network

 Person Specification: